Chapter 2. Installing Red Hat Enterprise Linux Virtual Machines

 Create a new virtual machine and configure the required settings.

-- Click New Virtual Machine window. to open the
+- Click New to open the New Virtual Machine window.

 - Select an Operating System from the drop-down list.